eskultety/cachi2/README.md

 benefit of downloading fewer dependencies (as noted in the changelog), in some cases drastically so.

 See [docs/gomod.md](docs/gomod.md) for more details.

-[^go-version]: Cachi2 expects to use a specific version of the `go` command when downloading dependencies.
-This is the version installed in the [cachi2 container](#container-image).
-We do not guarantee correctness if you run Cachi2 locally (outside the container) with a different Go version.
-You *are* free to use a different version to build your project.

 [^go-compat]: The `go` command promises to be backwards compatible with previous versions.
 If your go.mod file specifies the intended go version, Cachi2 should handle it appropriately.
 If your go version is *higher* than what Cachi2 uses,